 Chronic Care Management (CCM) services are generally non-face-to-face services provided to Medicare beneficiaries who have multiple (two or more) chronic conditions expected to last at least 12 months, or until the death of the patient.
-Medical Billers and Coders (MBC) has received multiple questions regarding “How to code CPT 99490”.
+Medical Billers and Coders (MBC) have received multiple questions regarding “How to code CPT 99490”.
 To assist you in determining whether you are submitting this code correctly and documenting your services appropriately, please refer to the following questions and answers:

 CPT for 99490 is defined as “clinical staff time directed by a physician or other Qualified Health Care Provider (QHCP)”.
 Can you define what constitutes “clinical staff”?